comery/Bamsnap-LRS/README.md

 ### VCF Highlight Mode
 - **Dedicated `highlight` command**: A focused mode for SNP and small-variant linkage visualization.
 - **VCF Highlights track**: Shows target VCF sites and per-sample REF/ALT or haplotype rows above the reads.
-- **Target-site read coloring**: Only bases at VCF target positions are strongly colored on reads.
+- **Phase-block backdrops**: For phased genotypes with `PS`, all blocks from the same VCF sample share one color; haplotypes are distinguished by opacity
-- **Reduced visual noise**: Non-target mismatches are dimmed to pale gray, insertions are hidden, and deletions are muted in highlight mode.
+- **Target-site read coloring**: Only bases at VCF target positions are strongly colored on reads, while non-target mismatches and indels are muted.
 - **Haplotype-style sorting**: Reads are sorted by their observed base signature across highlighted VCF sites by default.
 - **Read filtering**: Reads that do not overlap any highlighted VCF site are hidden by default.
 - **Sample selection**: Multi-sample VCFs can be restricted with `--highlight-samples`.